Huzaifg/TRI-25/README.md

 # TRI-25
 Repository containing all the work I did at my TRI internship with instructions on how to reproduce the work.

-# Compiling SYCL Proximity Engine
+# Dependencies
-TODO
+The SYCL Proximity Engine requires installing the [Intel OneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html), [Nvidia GPU Drivers and the Nvidia CUDA Toolkit](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) (tested uptil 12.8) and the Nvidia backend from CodePlay.
+We recommend following the instructions [here](https://developer.codeplay.com/products/oneapi/nvidia/2025.2.0/guides/get-started-guide-nvidia) for installing all the dependencies.

 # Reproducing Benchmarks
 ## Clutter